Last Updated on January 24, 2026 by Maged kamel

 Deposit money to get the retirement amount at the end of your investment (P/F) relation.

-If you deposit money in a bank for the investment of amount=P, for which, you will receive a compound interest i% to get a future F-value for your investment=F.
+If you deposit money in a bank for the investment of an amount P, at a compound interest rate i%, you will receive a future F-value for your investment F.

 For the P-value, it is P=F*(P/F, i%, n).
 For F- value it is=F=P*(1+i)^n.
 P- value= F* (1+i) ^-n.
-The relation is based on annual compound interest i%, but, if we have changed the annual interest to become a quarterly compounded interest.
+The relation is based on annual compound interest i%, but if we change the annual interest to quarterly compounding.
 The new interest rate i2=(i1/4%) and raised to the power of 4*(number of years), or 4n.
 That was the relation of F with a given P, I, and n.

 Deposit money to buy a car at the end of your investment (P/F) relation.

-There is another relation, for instance, if somebody wishes to buy a car, he or she takes a loan from a bank with interest i% and payment F will be at the end of time n, this is from the bank’s point of view.
+There is another relation; for instance, if someone wishes to buy a car, they take a loan from a bank with an interest rate of i% and payment F will be made at the end of time n, this is from the bank’s point of view.

-Cash in will be with a plus sign + and the money received F is will be cash-out, with a negative sign (-).
+Cash in will be denoted by a plus sign (+), and the money received F will be cash out, denoted by a negative sign (-).

-There is another type of relationship when someone receives money to buy goods and pays through installment or uniform series of compound interest after one year of receiving the cash-in for the agreed period.
+There is another type of relationship in which someone receives money to buy goods and pays it back through an instalment or a uniform series of compound interest after one year of receiving the cash, for the agreed-upon period.
 The P-value is cash in or with a positive sign.

-The cash out with equal amounts will be cash-out with negative signs, its value =A. The value for A in terms of P, i, n, A=iP(1+i)^n/((1+i)^n-1)), where i is the interest rate, and n is the time in years.
-The values of A are equal, the same as uniformly distributed load with A value as cash in installments in n the bank account, with an interest I and for some time.
+The cash out with equal amounts will be cash out with negative signs; its value = A. The value for A in terms of P, i, n, A=iP(1+i)^n/((1+i)^n-1)), where i is the interest rate, and n is the time in years.
+The values of A are equal, the same as a uniformly distributed load with A value as cash in instalments in n the bank account, with an interest I and for some time.

-Deposit money as a uniform series to get insured money at the end of an investment (A/F) relation.
+Deposit money in a uniform series to receive insured money at the end of an investment (A/F) relationship.

-For instance, if somebody wants to receive insured money after some time, he will pay equal installments of value A with an interest rate of i% and for n time, start after one year, the diagram shows that type, the A values are shown as upward cash in and at the end of time, for instance, time=8 years.
+For instance, if somebody wants to receive insured money after some time, he will pay equal instalments of value A with an interest rate of i% and for n time, starting after one year, the diagram shows this type, the A values are shown as upward cash flow and at the end of time, for instance, time=8 years.
 The F- value received at the end of year 8, can be estimated based on a compound interest i%, the F- value= A(F/A, i%, n), also F=A/i((1+i)^n-1).

 The arithmetic gradient factors.